 How you prepare

-General anesthesia blunts your body's natural inclination to retain food in your stomach and keep it out of your lungs.
+General anesthesia relaxes the muscles in your digestive tract and airway that keeps food and acid in your stomach and out of your lungs.
 That's why it's important to follow your doctor's instructions about when to stop eating and drinking prior to surgery.
 In most cases, you should start fasting about six hours before your procedure.
+You may be able to drink fluids, such as coffee, until a few hours before your surgery.

 If you have diabetes, talk with your doctor about altering your diabetes medication during the fasting period.
-Usually you will not take oral diabetes medication the morning of surgery, and if you take insulin a reduced dose will be recommended.
+Usually you won't take oral diabetes medication the morning of your surgery, and if you take insulin your doctor may recommend a reduced dose.

 What you can expect